by Nebula Haze

 These buds were deep purple at harvest…

-Note: Your buds will naturally lose some of their overall vibrancy and color during the drying/curing process (but not any of their potency!).
+Note: Your buds will naturally lose some of their overall vibrancy and color during the drying/curing process (but not their potency!).
 That’s why you will likely never run into neon purple buds that have already been dried and cured for 2+ weeks.
 Even green buds go from being bright green to a more muted green color by the time they’ve cured for a few weeks.
 When you see very brightly colored buds, it almost always means the buds are still relatively fresh.

 Temperature – Some Strains Express Colors When the Night Temperature is a Few Degrees Cooler than the Day